-Checklists are convenient tools, which may serve as source documentation if designed and completed appropriately.
-These checklists alone may not be sufficient for documenting all procedures but can be used to indicate that the procedure was completed.
+Visit checklists are convenient tools that may serve as source documentation if designed and completed appropriately.
+These checklists alone may not suffice for documenting all procedures but can be used to indicate that the procedure was completed.
 Chart notes may be required to supplement this for any of the reasons mentioned above.
-Visit Checklist templates are available on the MTN-033 website under Study Implementation Materials.
+Visit checklist templates are available on the MTN-035 website under Study Implementation Materials.